ArmandtErasmus/armandterasmus/README.md

     if you are really interested, i also like astrophotography, i have a nice telescope setup with a dslr which tracks stars automatically, my favourite capture is one i took of the orion nebula :) i also enjoy playing competitive games with my friends like cs or valo -->
+### Projects:
+Explore some of my projects: www.armandterasmus.com

 ### About Me:
 I’ve been passionate about technology for as long as I can remember, starting with gaming on old Windows XP and 2000 systems.
 I have a Bachelor of Science (BSc) degree in Physics with a strong focus in mathematics.
 I have a passion for statistics and machine learning - especially their application within the finance space.